britram/rains-prototype/draft-trammell-rains-protocol.md

 A query is taken to have an inconclusive answer when no answer returns to the querier before the query's Valid-Until time.

+## Assertion Update Query

+An assertion update query is a request for an updated version of a specified assertion.
+It consists of the following information elements:

+- Qualified-Subject: the fully-qualified name of the assertion.
+- Hash function: the hash function used to hash the assertion.
+- Hashed Assertion: The hash value obtained by hashing the assertion.
+- Valid-Until: an optional client-generated timestamp for the query after which it expires and should not be answered.
+- Query Token: a client-generated token for the query, which must be used in the answer to refer to the query.

+### Answers to Assertion Update Queries

+An answer consists of an assertion, a shard, a zone, or a notification which responds to an assertion update query.
+If the update query contained a token, it is bound to that query via the token.

+The content of an answer depends on whether there is a newer version of the assertion that is already valid.
+If the hashed assertion is still the most recent one, a notification with 'ok' is returned.
+In case there is an assertion for the same name, type and object value with a longer valid signature it is returned.
+Otherwise a shard, zone or notification with content 'non-existent' is returned.
+A shard or zone is preferred over the notification answer.

+An update query is taken to have an inconclusive answer when no answer returns to the querier before the update query's Valid-Until time.

+## Non-existence Update Query

+A non-existence update query is a request for an updated version of a previously non-existent name proven through a shard or zone.
+It consists of the following information elements:

+- Context: the context(s) in which sections answering the update query will be accepted; see {{context-in-queries}} above.
+- Qualified-Subject: the fully-qualified name within the range of the shard or the zone for which a non-existence proof is requested.
+- Type: the assertion type the querier is interested in.
+- Hash function: the hash function used to hash the shard or the zone.
+- Hashed Section: the hash value obtained by hashing the shard or the zone.
+- Valid-Until: an optional client-generated timestamp for the query after which it expires and should not be answered.
+- Query Token: a client-generated token for the query, which must be used in the answer to refer to the query.

+### Answers to Non-existence Update Queries

+An answer consists of an assertion, a shard, a zone, or a notification which responds to an update query.
+If the update query contained a token, it is bound to that query via the token.

+The content of an answer depends on whether there is a new assertion for the queried context, subject-name and type or a newer version of the hashed shard or zone which is already valid.
+If a new assertion exists, it is returned.
+In case there is no matching assertion and there is a zone or a shard in the range of the FQDN with a longer valid signature that is already valid, the section with the highest validUntil value is returned.
+Otherwise, the shard or zone is still the most recent one and a notification with content 'ok' is returned.

+An update query is taken to have an inconclusive answer when no answer returns to the querier before the query's Valid-Until time.

 ## Address to Object Mapping